kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 description: ""
 added: "Oct 7 2023"
 tags: [react]
-updatedDate: "Apr 17 2024"
+updatedDate: "July 30 2024"
 ---

 A key property of Concurrent React is that rendering is interruptible.
 With synchronous rendering, once an update starts rendering, nothing can interrupt it until the user can see the result on screen.
 In a concurrent render, this is not always the case.
 React may start rendering an update, pause in the middle, then continue later.
 It may even abandon an in-progress render altogether.

-Concurrent React is opt-in — it’s only enabled when you use a concurrent feature. you can gradually start adding concurrent features at your own pace.
+Concurrent React is opt-in — it’s only enabled when you use a concurrent feature.
 The new root API in React 18 enables the new concurrent renderer, which allows you to opt-into concurrent features.
 Continue to read [How to Upgrade to React 18](https://react.dev/blog/2022/03/08/react-18-upgrade-guide).

 ```js
 // Before